OpenKH/OpenKh/README.md

 Thank you.

 ## Notes
 If you want to make improvments, do not be shy and open pull requestes.
-They are more than welcome :)
+They are more than welcome. :)

 ## Special thanks